binbashar/le-ref-architecture-doc/docs/how-it-works/index.md

 # How it works

-The objective of this document is to explain how the **Binbash Leverage Reference AWS Cloud Solutions Architecture** works, in particular how the Reference Architecure model is built and why we need it.
+The objective of this document is to explain how the **Binbash Leverage Reference AWS Cloud Solutions Architecture** works, in particular how the Reference Architecture model is built and why we need it.

 ## Overview

-This documentation contains all the guidelines to create Binbash Leverage Reference AWS Cloud Solutions Architecture that will be implemented on the Projects’s AWS infrastructure.
+This documentation contains all the guidelines to create Binbash Leverage Reference AWS Cloud Solutions Architecture that will be implemented on the Projects’ AWS infrastructure.

 !!! check "Our Purpose"
     * [x] **Democratize advanced technologies:** As complex as it may sound, the basic idea behind this design principle is